 2. Unexpected weather changes

 Unexpected weather changes is a key indication that the spring season is here.
 For instance, one minute it could be raining and breezy, the next moment could be sunny.
-Consider keeping weather-appropriate dog jackets, shoes, and towels in your car at all times to keep up unpredictable weather, especially while traveling.
+Consider keeping weather-appropriate dog jackets, shoes, and towels in your car at all times to keep up with unpredictable weather, especially while traveling.

 3. Flea and tick season